riot/riot.github.io/api.md

 #### component.state

 Any Riot.js component created has a `state` object property.
-The `state` object is meant to store all the mutable component properties.
+The `state` object is meant to store all of the mutable component properties.
 For example:

 ```html
 <my-component>